-Combining the results of the underwater archaeological survey with the aerial photos of the saltpans, it is clear that on the flat surface created between the separation wall W1 and the coast, there were at least two bigger enclosed surfaces, which can be interpreted as evaporation basins, followed by three rows of salt pools with similar dimensions.
+Combining the results of the underwater archaeological survey with the aerial photos of the saltpans, it is clear that on the flat surface created between the separation wall W1 and the coast, basins, followed by three rows of salt pools with similar dimensions.
 These three rows can be seen on both sides of W2.
 Each row was separated by smaller embankments, originally constructed with stones and mud, maybe enforced by wooden planks, running parallel to W1.
 Two of them are clearly visible from the aerial pictures: W5 and W6, and the SW corner of the saltpans is visible too.
 During the underwater survey, it was sufficiently easy to identify the remains of the embankments: today what is left on the seabed are numerous successions of stones positioned in straight lines, which are enclosing different rows of salt pools and dividing the salt basins of the same row.
 The bottom of the ancient salt pools is muddy, and while stepping in the mud, the feet remain stuck in it.
 As noticed in Makirina Cove, sea grass grows out of the sediment, which accumulated on the bottom of ancient salt pools (it is probably the residual of the clay that paved the salt pools), while usually it does not grow on the rocks/embankments, which were delimiting different rows of salt pools and the single salt basins.
+At least one part of these pools divided in three rows constituted the crystallization basins.